 #Fiscal_Digital is an open-source, volunteer effort led jointly by Fundación Herencia Cultural Guatemalteca, a local non-profit focused on creating citizenship experiences, and ceiba.io, a community of blockchain enthusiasts.
-Digital copies made available to the public via the internet were hashed with SHA256 and their results were registered on Bitcoin, EOS, Horizen and Dogecoin for ample verification.
-All images were then uploaded to #Fiscal_Digital enabling anyone with a computer, a phone and internet access to participate in a crowdsourced OCR to generate an independent tally to audit the official results.
+Digital copies made available to the public via the Preliminary Results database were hashed with SHA256 and their results were registered on Bitcoin, EOS, Horizen and Dogecoin for ample verification.
+All images were then uploaded to #Fiscal_Digital enabling anyone with a computer, a phone and internet access to participate in crowdsourced OCR to generate an independent tally that can audit the official results.
 For an Acta#4 to be “validated” by #Fiscal_Digital, 3 different users need to produce identical information for each document.
 Documents are randomly selected between thousands, practically eliminating the possibility for bad actors to influence results.

 Our proposal for the region

 #Fiscal_Digital’s proposal to the TSE that will be taken to other Latin American voting authorities is: